NHS Pathways

 What if I forgot the appointment?

 Call the booking team as soon as you realise.
-Be honest, apologise, and ask whether you can be rescheduled.
-Most teams will help once, especially if you have a calm explanation.
+Be honest and apologise.
+Most teams will help once, especially with a calm explanation — forgetting is one of the most common reasons they hear.

 What if I missed it because of an emergency?

-Explain the circumstances when you call to rebook.
-Trusts have discretion in these cases and usually treat genuine emergencies as cancellations rather than DNAs.
+Explain the circumstances when you call.
+Trusts usually treat genuine emergencies — illness, bereavement, hospital admission — as cancellations rather than DNAs.

 Does missing a follow-up matter as much as missing a first appointment?

-Follow-up DNAs are common and often less consequential — but missing surveillance appointments for serious conditions can have real clinical implications.
+Usually less, administratively.
+But missing surveillance for serious conditions (oncology checks, post-surgical reviews, medication monitoring) can have real clinical consequences.
 Don't ignore them.

 Will repeated DNAs affect future referrals?

 They can.
-A consistent DNA pattern is occasionally noted in GP records and may influence how future referrals are managed.
-The fix is to communicate proactively going forward.
+A consistent DNA pattern is occasionally noted in GP records and may shape how future referrals are handled.
+The fix is proactive communication going forward.

 See where you stand in 60 seconds